Knowledgeable Attorneys Helping Victims of Dog Bites in Western Pennsylvania

 Taking legal action after a dog bite injury

-The injury attorneys at Bowers & Fawcett, LLC represent victims of dog bites as they seek compensation.
+The injury attorneys at Bowers Fawcett & Hurst, LLC represent victims of dog bites as they seek compensation.
 Damages can include compensation for lost wages, medical bills, disfigurement, scarring and pain and suffering

 In addition to the negligent owner, property owners may also be liable if they have knowledge of the dog’s vicious tendencies and fail to take action to protect others.
 There is an expectation that any person who owns property will maintain certain standards of safety for guests, delivery people and residents.
 Having a dangerous dog loose on the property may be a direct violation of these standards